-Our amended and restated certificate of incorporation authorizes us to issue 15 million shares of common stock.
-Upon consummation of this offering, we will amend and restate our certificate of incorporation, among other reasons, to provide for enough authorized shares to complete the offering.
-Upon consummation of this offering, shares will be outstanding.
-This number includes shares that we are selling in this offering, which will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, which we refer to as the Securities Act.
-The remaining shares of our common stock outstanding, including the shares of common stock owned by funds affiliated with Apollo, Graham Partners and certain members of our management, will be restricted from immediate resale under the federal securities laws and the lock-up agreements between our current stockholders and the underwriters, but may be sold in the near future.
+Effective upon consummation of this offering, we will amend and restate our certificate of incorporation, among other reasons, to increase our authorized capital stock so that it consists of 450 million authorized shares, of which 400 million shares, par value \$0.01, will be designated as common stock and 50 million shares, par value \$0.01, will be designated as preferred stock.
+Upon consummation of this offering, 112,600,136 shares will be outstanding.
+This number includes 29,411,764 shares that we are selling in this offering, which will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, which we refer to as the Securities Act.
+The remaining 83,188,372 shares of our common stock outstanding, including the shares of common stock owned by funds affiliated with Apollo, Graham Partners and certain members of our management, will be restricted from immediate resale under the federal securities laws and the lock-up agreements between our current stockholders and the underwriters, but may be sold in the near future.
 See "Underwriting."
 Following the expiration of the applicable lock-up period, all these shares of our common stock will be eligible for resale under Rule 144 or Rule 701 of the Securities Act, subject to volume limitations and applicable holding period requirements.
-See "Shares Eligible for Future Sale" for a discussion of the shares of our common stock that may be sold into the public market in the
+See "Shares Eligible for Future Sale" for a discussion of the shares of our common stock that may be sold into the public market in the future.